 When boarding doesn't work, what schools won't volunteer

-This means that a child who's not fully thriving (homesick beyond the first fortnight, not made close friends, quietly miserable but hiding it well) can sometimes go undetected for longer than the parents realise.
+This means a child who's not fully thriving — homesick beyond the first fortnight, hasn't made close friends, quietly miserable but hiding it well — can sometimes go undetected for longer than the parents realise.
 Children at boarding school become very good at being on form.
-As one Mumsnet poster put it bluntly: if you're stroppy with your parents, they put up with it.
-If you're having a shit day, you can hide in your room.
-At boarding school you have no privacy, and no one who is on your side no matter what.
-That's a real description of a real cost.
+The honest version of what's actually going on: at home, if you're stroppy with your parents, they put up with it.
+If you're having a bad day, you can hide in your room.
+At boarding school you have neither — no privacy, and no one whose job it is to be on your side no matter what.
+That's a real cost.
 It isn't an argument against boarding, but it's an argument for paying attention.

 The signs that boarding isn't working are usually subtle: shorter and shorter calls home, increasing complaints about specific small things (the food, a particular teacher, a roommate's habits), a child who returns from exeat and seems to dread going back, weight changes, sleep disruption, and (in older children) a sudden drop in academic performance.
 None of these is conclusive on its own.
 All of them, together, are worth a serious conversation with the housemaster.